 {\bf b)} By Cayley--Hamilton theorem, all zeros of the characteristic polynomial of $A$ are eigenvalues, then they are zeroes of the minimal polynomial $P(x)$ of $A$ which is minimal over $R$.
 Hence every irreducible component over $R$ of $Q(x)$ coincides with $P(x)$, and together with Theorem \ref{ThmGenMatrixdomain}, the statements {\bf b)} and {\bf c)} follow. \end{proof}

-There is an important open problem well-known in the community can be stated as follows:
+A significant open problem that is well-known in the community can be stated as follows:

-\begin{problem} Whether for big enough $n$, every non-scalar element in the algebra of generic matrices has a minimal polynomial which always coincides with its characteristic polynomial.
-This is an important open problem.
-For small $n$, Galois group of extension quotient field of center of algebra of generic matrices by eigenvalues of a non-scalar element of this algebra might not be symmetry.
-But it still unknown for big enough $n$.
+\begin{problem} Whether for big enough $n$, every non-scalar element in the algebra of generic matrices has a minimal polynomial that always coincide with its characteristic polynomial. \end{problem}

+This is an important open direction, on which for small $n$, the Galois group of extension quotient field of the center of algebra of generic matrices by eigenvalues of a non-scalar element of this algebra might not be the full symmetry group.
+However, it still is unknown for big enough $n$.
 In this regard, some related problems have been discoursed in \cite{BRMY}.

-From above Proposition \ref{propCH} c), for $n=p$, a big enough prime, we can obtain following corollary.
+From Proposition \ref{propCH} (c), for $n=p$, a large enough prime, we can obtain the following corollary.

-\begin{coro} Let $k\{X\}$ be the algebra of generic matrices of a big enough prime order $n:=p$.
-Assume $A$ is a non-scalar element in $k\{X\}$, then the minimal polynomial of $A$ coincides with its characteristic polynomial.
+\begin{coro} Let $K\{X\}$ be the algebra of generic matrices of a large enough prime order $n:=p$.
+Assume $A$ is a non-scalar element in $K\{X\}$, then the minimal polynomial of $A$ coincides with its characteristic polynomial.

 \end{coro}